Applying for Public Housing

 Apartment Refusal Without Good Cause:

-When an applicant rejects the final apartment offer without good cause, the NHA will remove the applicant's name from the waiting list and send notice to the family of such removal.
+When an applicant rejects the final apartment offer without "good cause", the NHA will remove the applicant's name from the waiting list and send notice to the family of such removal.
 The applicant may reapply for assistance if the waiting list is open.
-If the waiting list closed, the applicant must wait to reapply until the NHA opens the waiting list.
+If the waiting list closed, the applicant must wait until the NHA opens the waiting list

 Back to top